 Researchers at Brigham and Women's Hospital have identified the genes responsible for a variety of cardiac diseases, including hypertrophic cardiomyopathy and Holt-Oram syndrome, and have made significant progress toward the understanding of coronary and vascular disease, endothelial function, cardiac mechanics, and heart failure.

 That commitment to improving heart and vascular care continues.
 In 2014 alone, our cardiovascular researchers were responsible for 281 active clinical trials, with over 100,000 study participants worldwide.
 Below are examples of recent and current heart and vascular research initiatives at BWH.

 In October 2016, Calum MacRae, MD, PhD, Chief, Division of Cardiovascular Medicine at BWH, and an international team of collaborators were selected to receive the One Brave Idea Research Award, a five year, $75 million award from the American Heart Association (AHA), Verily Life Sciences and AstraZeneca.
 The team is researching genetic and molecular markers of heart disease.
 Read BWH Press Release announcing One Brave Idea award.

 Visit our Clinical Trials page for a list of all heart and vascular-related clinical trials open to new participants at Brigham and Women’s Hospital and other Partners HealthCare institutions.
 Only patients who have provided consent participate in studies.

 Read more about Cardiac Surgery, Cardiovascular Medicine, and Vascular and Endovascular Surgery research.

 Learn how you can support our heart and vascular research.

-Access the current and past issues of Heart and Vascular Center Update
+Access issues of the Heart and Vascular Center Update.

 Read our annual reports, At the Heart of the Future 2016, At the Heart of the Future 2015.